streamlit/streamlit/docs/getting_started.md

 - `st.sidebar.slider()`
 - `st.sidebar.line_chart()`

-Currently, the only exceptions to using widgets in the sidebar right now are `st.write` (you should use `st.sidebar.markdown()` instead), `st.echo`, and `st.spinner`.
+Currently, the only exceptions to using widgets in the sidebar are `st.write` (you should use `st.sidebar.markdown()` instead), `st.echo`, and `st.spinner`.

 #### Showing calculation progress